 I know what you’re thinking.
 I should want to help as many pets as I possibly can.
 I don’t know how else to put this.
 I am not a superhero.
 No veterinarian is.
 The thing about trying to be all things to all people is this: when anyone does that, everyone loses.
 I can’t see all the pets I would like to see in a single day and still maintain the standard of service that I hold myself to.
 It’s much the same way veterinarians struggle to be available all hours of the day and night and provide that same level of care.
 No one can do it.
 Anyone who says they can should have been a politician instead.
 By limiting the number of patients I see in a single day I am able to spend more time, be more thorough and create a more personal relationship with my patients and their owners.
 For people who shop for veterinary service based on price, Walgreen’s will be offering that service through a company called Shot Vet.

 In actuality, if I was only in it for the money, I would do something along the lines of Shot Vet.
 Brief exam, packaged vaccine and preventative care options and low expectations.
 Even at the lowest cost package; I would make the same amount of money or more by seeing patients assembly line style.
 That’s assuming only a slightly higher number of patients each day than I currently see.

 But this is my craft, I take a lot of pride in it.
 So does your veterinarian.
 We all work to provide the best medical care we possibly can within the confines of each situation and we do our best to charge appropriately for it.
-I could see four times as many patients and make more money by offering less expensive but also less thorough and lower standard services, but I take pride in knowing my clients and their pets, I take pride in offering complete veterinary care that is second to none.
+I could see four times as many patients and make more money by offering less expensive but also less thorough and lower standard services, but I take pride in knowing my clients and their pets, I take pride in offering complete veterinary care that is my absolute best every single time I step into the exam room, surgery suite, or treatment area.
 I don’t want to be good and make lots of money.
 I want to be great and make an honest living.
 I promise you, your veterinarian feels the same way.

 Thanks for reading.